Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

 ## General Description

-&nbsp; &nbsp;The software can find the answer of n×n boxes with n×n cells.
+&nbsp; &nbsp; The software can find the answer of n×n boxes with n×n cells.
 The target of the software is assigning numbers with minimum possible options.
 All information related to the functions and variable can be found below

 ## Variables
 _**Note**: Every variable that starts with 'i' is used for iteration._

 **1. Sudoku_cells:**

-	It is a 2-dimensional list to store the number of cells in each box.
+&nbsp; &nbsp; It is a 2-dimensional list to store the number of cells in each box.
 The elements will be received by user.
 The first room is for the number of cells in a row and the second one is for the number of cells in a column

 **2. Sudoku_box:**

-	It is a 2-dimensional list to store the number of boxes in our sudoku.
+&nbsp; &nbsp; It is a 2-dimensional list to store the number of boxes in our sudoku.
 The elements will be received by user.
 The First room is for the number of boxes in a row and the second one is for the number of boxes in a column

 **3. Possible_Numbers:**

-	This list stores all allowed numbers.
-	for example if each box has 4 cells, the possible numbers are 1, 2, 3, and 4.
+&nbsp; &nbsp; This list stores all allowed numbers. for example if each box has 4 cells, the possible numbers are 1, 2, 3, and 4.
 If there is 5 cells, they are 1, 2, 3, 4, and 5.

 **4. Sudoku:**

-	"Sudoku" receive the data of each cell as a list. it can be a number or if it is a empty cell user should write
-	0. Then it is converted to an array and then a 3D array that represents the Sudoku.
+&nbsp; &nbsp; "Sudoku" receive the data of each cell as a list. it can be a number or if it is a empty cell user should write 0.
+Then it is converted to an array and then a 3D array that represents the Sudoku.
 This 3D array contains 3 major parts.
 In order:
-		a.
-Height of Sudoku: number of boxes in a column.
+- Height of Sudoku: number of boxes in a column.
-		b.
-Length of Sudoku: number of boxes in a row.
+- Length of Sudoku: number of boxes in a row.
-		c.
-Total Cells of a Box of the Sudoku: total number of cells in a box.
+- Total Cells of a Box of the Sudoku: total number of cells in a box.

 **5. Total_rows:**

-	It stors the number of cell in a column of the sudoku
+&nbsp; &nbsp; It stors the number of cell in a column of the sudoku

 **6. i:**

-	This variable is used for iteration and it is public
+&nbsp; &nbsp; This variable is used for iteration and it is public

 **7. i_box_length**

-	It is used for iteration to reach to the number of boxes in a row.
+&nbsp; &nbsp; It is used for iteration to reach to the number of boxes in a row.

 **8. i_box_height:**

-	It is used for iteration to reach to the number of boxes in a column.
+&nbsp; &nbsp; It is used for iteration to reach to the number of boxes in a column.

 **9. i_cell_length:**

-	It is used for iteration to reach to the number of cells in a row of each box.
+&nbsp; &nbsp; It is used for iteration to reach to the number of cells in a row of each box.

-10. i_cell_height:
+**10. i_cell_height:**

-	It is used for iteration to reach to the number of cells in a column of each box.
+&nbsp; &nbsp; It is used for iteration to reach to the number of cells in a column of each box.

+**11. cell_pos :**

-11. cell_pos ──────> Its full name is cell_position.
+&nbsp; &nbsp; Its full name is cell_position.
 This is used to store the position of the empty cell.
 Its type is 'List' and has three elements.
 In order they are:
-    a.
-Order number of box in y-axis
+- Sequence number of box in y-axis
-    b.
-Order number of box in x-axis
+- Sequence numberr of box in x-axis
-    c.
-Order number of the cell
+- Sequence number of the cell

+**12. In_box_row:**

-12. In_box_row ──────> This variable is used to store number order of first cell in the row which our empty cell is.
-First it divides the number order of empt cell by number of cell are in a row of each box.
+&nbsp; &nbsp; This variable is used to store Sequence number of first cell in the row which our empty cell is.
+First it divides the Sequence number of empt cell by number of cell are in a row of each box.
 After dividing, it removes the numbers after radix point.
 Once it is done we can undrestand the row that our empty cell is.
 Consider number of row in box not whole sudoku.
 To find the first cell in each box in that row, we multiply it by the number of cells in a row  of each box.

+**13. number:**

-13. number ──────> It stores the number that software wants to place
+&nbsp; &nbsp; It stores the number that software wants to place

+**14. Possible_Cells:**

-14. Possible_Cells ──────> It stores all possible cells that we can place our number.
+&nbsp; &nbsp; It stores all possible cells that we can place our number.
 If it is not possible it would be 0, otherwise the number its selfe.

+**15. Addition_TotalCells:**

-15. Addition_TotalCells ──────> It stores the total sum of order number of cells that we can place our number.
+&nbsp; &nbsp; It stores the total sum of Sequence numbers of cells that we can place our number.

+**16. Sudoku_copy:**

-16. Sudoku_copy  ──────> This array stores sudoku to begin with, and changes are applied to this array.
+&nbsp; &nbsp; This array stores sudoku to begin with, and changes are applied to this array.

+**17. Qty:**

-17. Qty ──────> This variable count number of possible cells in the box.
+&nbsp; &nbsp; This variable count number of possible cells in the box.
 We use it to find if the number of possible cells is equal to the possiblity we are reviewing.

+**18. box_cells_avaibility:**

-18. box_cells_avaibility ──────> This variable is increased if the quantity of possible cells is not equal to possibility.
+&nbsp; &nbsp;This variable is increased if the quantity of possible cells is not equal to possibility.

+**19. sudoku_boxes_avaibility:**

-19. sudoku_boxes_avaibility ──────> This variable is increased if 'box_cells_avaibility' is equal to number
-    of possible numbers in the box.
+&nbsp; &nbsp; This variable is increased if 'box_cells_avaibility' is equal to number of possible numbers in the box.
 It means non of numbers can be placed in box with the possibility we are reviewing.

 20. Backtrack ──────> It stores the position of numbers in boxes if their possible cells are more than 1.